19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 “Beautyblender is the holy grail of makeup sponges and so worth the price,” shares Jones.

-While you may be familiar with the standard-sized Beautyblender sponge, Jones is also a fan of the different sizes they offer for different parts of your face.
+While you may be familiar with the standard-size Beautyblender sponge, Jones is also a fan of the different sizes the brand offers for different parts of your face.
 The smaller sponge in particular is really perfect for blending product into smaller crevices of your face, like along your hairline or on your nose.
 It can also be used to precisely apply cream or liquid highlighter or blush.

 One piece of advice Jones shares is to keep them clean for optimal performance.
 Fortunately, this kit also comes with mini cleansers.

-Skinceuticals C E Ferulic with 15% L-Ascorbic Acid ($166; dermstore.com)
+Skinceuticals C E Ferulic With 15% L-Ascorbic Acid ($166; dermstore.com)

 It can be tough when a life-changing product is a pricey one.
-This vitamin C serum boasts a combination of its namesake ingredient, in addition to vitamin E and ferulic acid, which specifically enhances your skin’s protection against environmental damage that can cause skin damage and aging — whether UVA/UVB rays, ozone pollution, or diesel engine exhaust.
+This vitamin C serum boasts a combination of its namesake ingredient, in addition to vitamin E and ferulic acid, which specifically enhances your skin’s protection against environmental damage that can cause skin damage and aging — whether UVA/UVB rays, ozone pollution or diesel engine exhaust.

 In addition to that protection, you’ll reap all the other benefits that come with a high-quality serum formulated with prime ingredients, like firmer, brighter and more even skin.
-It’s been called “life changing” by one of our editors, who’s grappling with the fact that this serum is totally worth its high price tag.
+It’s been called “life-changing” by one of our editors, who’s grappling with the fact that this serum is totally worth its high price tag.

 Luzern Laboratories Serum Absolut V15 ($182.75, originally $215; dermstore.com)

 “Vitamin C is an integral part of skin care,” shares Jones.
-“It reverses sun damage, brightens, reduces pigmentation.”
+“It reverses sun damage, brightens [and] reduces pigmentation.”

-She recommends this serum specifically, which features pure vitamin C in addition to a ton of other vitamins and minerals including vitamins E, A, B3, B12 and D3.
-Marketed as a multi-vitamin serum, the blend of goodies in this serum helps to address a whole range of skin goals, from assisting in the production of collagen to reducing inflammation and improving skin elasticity.
+She recommends this serum specifically, which features pure vitamin C in addition to a ton of other vitamins and minerals, including vitamins E, A, B3, B12 and D3.
+Marketed as a multivitamin serum, the blend of goodies in this serum helps to address a whole range of skin goals, from assisting in the production of collagen to reducing inflammation and improving skin elasticity.

 “It is so worth the splurge,” Jones raves, calling it “a miracle product.”